logydoghan/TinyUrl/README.md

 I. Run following command in your terminal:

-npm install (if npm is not installed, install Node.js)
+a. npm install (if npm is not installed, install Node.js)

-npm dependencies install (express, etc...)
+b. npm dependencies install (express, etc...)

 II.
 Run local MongoDB and apply key in app/server.js (I use MLab)